 Terms.
 The Unit Plan provides for a maximum of 900,000 net common units issued available for grants pursuant to its terms.
-Any Awards that are forfeited or expire, or any common units that are not used in the settlement of an Award will again be available for grant under the plan.
-The Unit Plan shall terminate no later than the tenth anniversary of the date on which it is approved by a majority of the Partnership's common unitholders.
-Common units to be issued upon the vesting of an Award or the exercise of an Option or UAR granted under the plan may be common units owned by or acquired by the general partner or the Company, common units that are registered pursuant to a registration statement for the Unit Plan, or restricted common units.
-The Compensation Committee shall have the discretion at the time of granting an Award, or at the time an Award vests, to determine whether a participant receives a cash payment in lieu of common units, or any combination thereof.
-The exercise of any Options or UARS granted under the plan shall be in accordance with the terms and at such price as may be determined by the Compensation Committee.
-Any Awards, Options or UARs granted under the Unit Plan are not transferable by the recipient except by will or the laws of descent and distribution.
+Any Awards that are forfeited or expire, or any units that are not used in the settlement of an Award will again be available for grant under the plan.
+The Unit Plan will terminate no later than the tenth anniversary of the date of its approval by our common unitholders and class D unitholders.
+Units to be delivered upon the vesting of an Award may be (i) units acquired by the general partner of our general partner in the open market, (ii) units already owned by the general partner of our general partner or our general partner directly from us, or any other person, (iv) units that are registered under a registration statement for the Unit Plan, (v) restricted units, or (vi) any combination of the foregoing.
+The Compensation Committee shall have the discretion at the time of granting an Award, or at the time an Award vests, to determine whether a participant receives units or a cash payment in lieu of units, or any combination thereof.
+The exercise of any options or UARs granted under the plan shall be in accordance with the terms and at such price as may be determined by the Compensation Committee.
+Any Awards granted under the Unit Plan are not transferable by the recipient except by will or the laws of descent and distribution or to a trust for the benefit of such participant or their immediate family.